Even during this time of physical distancing, there are lots of fun, free activities to keep us busy and entertained from the safety of our homes.

 Yale University’s most popular class is now available online for you to audit free of charge.
 The psychology professor who created the class — Laurie Santos — has designed an iteration for the online learning platform Coursera, called “The Science of Well-Being,” which is currently available for free.
 To learn more about the online class and to register, click here.

 Playwriting Class.
 Renowned playwright Lauren Gunderson (who is America’s most produced playwright) is offering a free writing class.
-The first course, Playwriting Class Part 1: Beginnings and Endings, is available on Facebook by clicking here.
+The hour-long courses are accessible on Facebook by clicking here.

 Guitar Lessons.
 Every Tuesday at 8am, Dan Smith is offering a free guitar lesson.
 To join the lesson, click here.